 When you come for admission you will need:

 On the day of your admission please be prepared to spend 1 ½ hours or more with the Intake Counselor.
 That may seem like a long time, but addiction treatment is a very serious matter and we cannot treat you if we do not know about you.
-Also, please be prepared to spend up to an hour with the Nurse Practitioner or Physician.
+Also, please be prepared to spend up to an hour with our Physician.
 Again, we will be using medication to treat you, and we need to know about your medical history and current medical condition.

 We will also be asking you to give us written permission: